Data-Driven Predictive Control for Linear Parameter-Varying Systems

-To illustrate the effectiveness of the LPV-DPC when it is applied onto controlling nonlinear systems and to compare its performance with LPV-MPC we consider the problem of controlling a simulator of a DC motor connected to an unbalanced disc.
+The reference tracking results together with the control input and scheduling trajectory used during both simulations are shown in Fig.~\ref{fig:res_example1}.
+It can be observed that both the LPV-DPC and the LPV-MPC provide indistinguishable results.
+This demonstrates that our proposed DPC is an exact alternative to MPC, provided that the data is noise-free. \shortsubsection{Example 2: DC Motor with Unbalanced Disc} To illustrate the effectiveness of the LPV-DPC when it is used for controlling nonlinear systems and to compare its performance with LPV-MPC we consider the problem of controlling a simulator of a DC motor connected to an unbalanced disc.
 The behavior of the system corresponds to a rotational pendulum; this example has been taken from \cite{BoCoTo21}.
 The system is nonlinear and it can be represented by the following differential equation:

 where $\theta$ is angular position of the disc, $u$ the input voltage to the system, which is its control input, and $m,g,l,J,\tau,K_\mr{m}$ are the physical parameters of the system, as shown in Table \ref{tab:unbaldisc_param}.